vickyli1015/Recipes-Rating-Analysis/README.md

 As you can see, the observed mean (4.80) is almost sitting at the margin of the histogram!
 That means ...

-### Conclusion:
+## Conclusion:
-The chance that the observed mean of average ratings came from the distribution of mean under the null is less than 5%.
+The chance that the observed mean of average ratings came from the distribution of mean under the null is less than 5%, which is consistent with our computed p-value: 0.04923.
 Under the null hypothesis, we rarely see an mean of average ratings this large, therefore, we **reject the null hypothesis that the number of steps in a recipe is NOT related to its average rating** at 5% significance level.